MaltePetersen/finder/README.md

 To lint a project run

     nx lint <project>

 ## Deployment

 The project comes shipped with two docker images for the backend and frontend.
 You can use the docker-compose file to start both together with

-docker-compose up
+docker image build -t frontend -f frontend.Dockerfile . docker image build -t backend -f backend.Dockerfile . docker-compose up

 With this config the application should be easily deployed on any server